WiLGYSeF/pycolor/README.md

 # Limitations

-- Does not currently support standard input for the commands run.
+- Programs that expect interactive standard input may not work properly.
-- May not be compatible with interactive programs that rewrite parts of the screen.
+- Interactive programs that rewrite parts of the screen may cause unexpected behavior.

 # Installation